Hello beautiful friends,

 Righting Movement With my hands-on approach and years of practice I can easily feel the difference between healthy and unhealthy tissue.

 Moving the connective tissues with soft or deep tissue release and specific passive stretching will assist the body to release and absorb the aftermath of previous injuries.

 You may notice an improvement in your function after just one session.
-Also with the enhanced freedom of movement you experience, you may suddenly become aware of how you've been compensating all these years.
+Also with the enhanced freedom of movement you experience, you may suddenly become aware of how you've been compensating in your movement patterns all these years.

 We may all have some degree of debris in our bodies and as we live longer, we all develop compensatory adjustments to our daily activities and movement to avoid placing strain on our tight and weakened areas.

 So I encourage you, if you have pain, perhaps a recent or old injury, and you're waiting and hoping for it to go away, instead book an appointment today and start the ball rolling to a more complete recovery.

 JOY ... moving freely,